acairns/acairns.github.io/_posts/2019-09-06-how-to-deal-with-terrible-people.md

 Because I was fortunate to have the perfect context on my mind at the very moment the situation arose, it was easy for me to choose the way I reacted.
 I actually found it amusing.
 Hopefully in the future I'll be writing a follow-up post about discovering another ass hole, because - it's going to happen eventually, and how I remembered the teachings of Stoic philosophy and how I simply went on about my day.

 Or perhaps I'll write about how I pushed them down the stairs.
-You know, because other people need to encounter ass holes too, from time to time.
+You know, because ass holes need to encounter other ass holes too, from time to time.

 <div class="post-metadata">